(formerly the Civil Justice Clinic - Work Life Policy Unit)

 With faculty supervision, students are responsible for all aspects of representing Clinic clients, including: case selection; interviewing and counseling clients; fact investigation; theory and advocacy strategy development; analyzing options for changing employment and housing law and policy; drafting demand letters, pleadings, motions, appellate briefs, settlements, and policy documents such as white papers, amicus briefs, analysis of pending legislation, comments to administrative agencies, or testimony; and representing clients in negotiations with other parties, administrative hearings or at oral arguments in state or federal court.

 The Clinic is a graded 6-credit course.
-Students are expected to spend at least 300 hours in the Clinic during the semester, which is an average of more than 20 hours per week during the fall and spring semesters.
+Students are expected to spend at least 300 hours in the Clinic during the semester.